OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 ```
 ## OSLC Client support

-If your adaptor also needs to consume resources from another adaptor, a dependency to the OSLC client package is needed:
+If your OSLC server also needs to consume resources from another server, a dependency to the OSLC client package is needed:

 ### for Lyo 4.0.0-SNAPSHOT
 ```xml